naclcaleb/Webcourse/Lessons/lesson1.md

 ### The Frontend
 Simply put, the frontend is everything you *see* when you look at a website, or open a mobile app.
 For example, go to [Google.com](https://www.google.com).
 Take a look around.
 You might see some text, some images, and a big search box in the middle.
 All these components are drawn on your screen by the frontend code.

+The stuff you see on the webpage is called the __user interface, or UI__.

 #### Frontend languages
 The Frontend can be either a website or a mobile app (or both), as shown in Figure 1.1.